XZiar/RayRenderer/OpenGLUtil/README.md

 OpenGLUtil provides a wrapper `ogluLayer` in fragment stage to support both situation.
 To correctly get the layer data, `ogluSetLayer(int)` shoud be called to properly set layerID.

+GS Shader can retrive information via `ogluLayerIn` or by function `ogluGetLayer(x)`.

 When the extension [GL_AMD_vertex_shader_layer](https://www.khronos.org/registry/OpenGL/extensions/AMD/AMD_vertex_shader_layer.txt) exists, you can set layer in vertex shader without using GS.
-You should also uses `ogluSetLayer(int)`, since it may also set the layer information when extension is not avalibale, then you can get the layer information in GS using `ogluGetLayer()`;
+You should still uses `ogluSetLayer(int)`, since it will also set the layer information in extra varying variable, so that you can always get the layer information in PS;

 > Example: